OmoleOO/active_record-filter_with_scope/README.md

 # ActiveRecord::FilterWithScope
 Rubygem that enables Rails ActiveRecord to Filter records out of the box.
+The handy tool that lets you filter your ActiveRecord models using the scopes you have already defined.

+All you need to do is map the filter parameters to the corresponding scopes in the setup, and then call the filter class method on your model.

 ## Installation